Staff Member Biography

 Emslie C, Ridge D, Ziebland S, Hunt K. Exploring men's and women's experiences of depression and engagement with health professionals: more similarities than differences?
 A qualitative interview study.
 BMC Family Practice 2007;8:43pubmed open access

-Hilton S, Hunt K, Petticrew M. Gaps in parental understandings and experiences of vaccine-preventable diseases.
-A qualitative study.
+Hilton S, Hunt K, Petticrew M. Gaps in parental understandings and experiences of vaccine-preventable diseases: a qualitative study.
 Child: Care, Health and Development 2007;33:170-179pubmed open access

 Hilton S, Hunt K, Petticrew M. MMR: marginalised, misrepresented and rejected?
 Autism: a focus group study.
-Archives of Disease in Childhood 2007;92:322-327pubmed
+Archives of Disease in Childhood 2007;92:322-327pubmed open access

 Hilton S, Petticrew M, Hunt K. Parents' champions vs. vested interests: who do parents believe about MMR?
 A qualitative study.
 BMC Public Health 2007;7:42pubmed open access

 Hunt K, Lewars H, Emslie C, Batty GD.
 Decreased risk of death from coronary heart disease amongst men with higher 'femininity' scores: a general population cohort study.
-International Journal of Epidemiology 2007;36:612-620pubmed
+International Journal of Epidemiology 2007;36:612-620pubmed open access

 Hunt K. Understanding gender and health: systematically comparing the health and health experiences of men and women [PhD], MRC Social and Public Health Sciences Unit 2007.